 Some brands have more appealing names than others.
-Some were named after its founders; others were invented artificially or emerged by chance.
-The fact is that behind every outstanding brand there is a great story or a person which makes the company stand out among competitors and have its devoted followers and disciples.
+Some were named after their founders; others were invented artificially or emerged by chance.
+The fact is that behind every outstanding brand there is a great story or a person who makes the company stand out among competitors and have its devoted followers and disciples.
 Let’s see how 30 famous brands got their names and why we remember their identity better than the 10 commandments or our relatives’ date of birth.

 The name of the world’s most popular search engine is derived from the word “googol”, which stands for “1 followed by 100 zeros”.
 Probably, this figure is the amount of users Google founders expect to have after establishing the domination over the universe.

 The name of the brand as we know it is an adapted version of a more complicated Japanese word “Kwanon” – a name of Buddhist Bodhisattva of Mercy.

 It’s a mix of a Latin word “Sonus”, which means “sound”, and American slang “Sonny”, which is used to describe a young, proactive and stylish young person.

 This is an acronym for two Japanese words “Nin” – entrusted, and “Ten-Dou” – heaven.
 Those who played on their consoles as kids in the 80s and 90s won’t argue that it was something really out of this world at that time.

 The famous brand of sportswear got its name from the company’s founder Adolf Dassler, whose nickname was Adi.
 This nickname was coupled with the first three letters of Adolf’s surname to form the name Adidas.
 Did you also think Adidas means "All Day I Dream About Sport"? :)

 John Warnock, the founder of the company, loved the creek (Adobe Creek) running behind his house so much that he decided to name his company after it.